nla-group/classix/README.md

 ### The visualization is not clear, is it a bug?

 No, it is not a bug.
 Sometimes, the default setting for visualization may result in a blurry picture, e.g., the boxes of starting points are too large, which hides the data object's color.
 You can personalize your visualization by specifying parameters for the ``.explain`` method.
 For example, we may set ``sp_alpha`` smaller to get more transparency for the box of starting points or set ``sp_pad`` smaller to get the box smaller, even we can change the color of that by specifying ``sp_fcolor`` to a shallow color.
 For more detail, we refer users to the documentation.
+Also, you can set `cmap` (e.g., `'bmh'`), `cmin` and `cmax` to customize a color map for a decent plot.